okertanov/functional/text/my-git-cookbook/git-as-svn-client.md

  * Powerful
  * Well documented
  * Easy to start using it
+ * Flexible workflow
  * Works locally on your computer
  * Supports lightweight branches with COW
  * Works on the top of secure and reliable networking protocols
  * Have biggest user base
  * Have best hosting service: github
  * Activelly developed
- * Have built-in cvs and svn support
+ * Have built-in perforce, svn and cvs support
  * IBM, Google, Apple, Microsoft, Apache, Eclipse, Linux, Facebook, Twitter, Intel, Mozilla, Amazon, Samsung...